Project Green Fleet

 Our accomplishments

-Project Green Fleet has installed pollution control equipment on 3,200 buses and retrofitted or replaced more than 1,500 heavy-duty diesel engines in trucks, transit buses, trains, boats, and other construction equipment.
-Together, this has reduced particulate matter emissions equivalent to removing more than 750,000 cars from the road annually.
+Project Green Fleet has retrofitted or replaced diesel engines in school buses, transit buses, heavy-duty trucks, trains, boats, and other construction equipment.

 Heavy-duty diesel vehicles and engines upgraded.